 By the early 1980s, the family moved into town and stopped farming.
 And by the mid 1990s, the 534-acre Brown ranch was identified as the preferred future growth area for the City of Steamboat Springs.
 The property was purchased in 2007 by an investment group but was never developed or annexed into the City of Steamboat Springs.

-Then in 2021, thanks to the foresight and generosity of an anonymous donor, the property was purchased and gifted to the Yampa Valley Housing Authority, with the expectation it would be used for long-term affordable housing opportunities for Routt County workers.
+Then in 2021, thanks to the foresight and generosity of an anonymous donor, the property was purchased for 24 million dollars and gifted to the Yampa Valley Housing Authority, with the expectation it would be used for long-term affordable housing opportunities for Routt County workers.